mkelany/base-app/README.md

-# Icon and splash screen sizes for PhoneGap applications
+# Icon and splash screen sizes for PhoneGap

 This is a simple base / bootstrap application for PhoneGap, that have resources for icons and splash screens for all six mobile platform, that PhoneGap is supporting.